Tagline: Back on line, Back on duty.

 You almost want to reach out and pet him.

 Robocop 3 manages to omit just about everything that made the original instalment so special, featuring cardboard delineations and a speculative dystopia which lacks insight or imagination.
-Add to this a minuscule budget and the absence of Peter Weller and you’re fighting a losing battle, although the concept of cybernetic ninja terminators is almost worth the price of admission.
+Add to this a minuscule budget and the absence of Peter Weller and you’re fighting a losing battle, though the concept of cybernetic ninja terminators is almost worth the price of admission.